 32.3.5 Depending upon their time-of-employment and skills, phase-in workers—as co-owners—with their retirement-pay in the real-property of the enterprise

-32.4.1 Enact Very Progressive Property Taxes on the Net Assets of All Individuals, Corporations, Companies and Other Entities with More than $500 Thousand in Net Assets.
+32.4.1 Eliminate all Taxes Except for One - Enact Very Progressive Property Taxes on the Net Assets of All Individuals, Corporations, Companies and Other Entities with More than $500 Thousand in Net Assets.
 Net assets include cash, bank deposits, stock, bonds, gold bullion, retirement accounts, and the value of all land, property, buildings, cars, trucks, equipment and mineral right, accounts receivable, etc. minus all debts, mortgages, bills, accounts payable etc. inside and outside the U.S.

 Some of this $70 trillion is double-counted in the corporations $38 trillion.
 It is safe to say that there is at least $85 trillion in taxable assets-and-property, most of which is concentrated in the wealthy 1%, the too big to fail banks, Wall Street firms, and large corporations